top of page

 INTRODUCTION

-The Second Lineages were created to serve and be subservient to the First Lineages.
-The other gods created the Second Lineages with the purpose of engaging in trade, agriculture, navigation, and the exploration or colonization of other worlds.
-However, things didn't go as planned.
-By their very nature of creation, the Second Lineages did not possess bellicose intentions or motivations.
-Nevertheless, after Omnathar unleashed hatred, envy, and malevolence upon the Second Lineages, many things changed.
-It was then that conflicts began.
+The Secondary Lineages were originally created to serve and be subservient to the First Lineages.
+Other gods brought the Secondary Lineages into existence to fulfill roles in trade, agriculture, navigation, and the expansion or exploration of other worlds.
+However, this purpose was not to be fulfilled as intended.
+By their very nature, the Secondary Lineages lacked any innate intent or motivation for conflict.
+However, after Omnathar cast hatred, envy, and malice upon them, everything changed.
+Thus, the conflicts began.

 The Wizards' War